holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 <br>

 Once the farm location is selected, soil information (texture, sand, and clay proportions) for the types of soils found in this polygon are displayed on the right side of the screen.
-It is possible that more than one soil type per polygon will be found and the user is expected to select their soil type from this list or use the default selection (Figure 7).
+It is possible that more than one soil type per polygon is available and the user is expected to select the relevant soil type from this list or use the default selection (Figure 7).
 The default soil type selected represents the dominant soil type for the chosen polygon.

-For this tutorial, keep the default **Soil Zone** as 'Black' soil, and the default "**Hardiness Zone**" as '3b'.
+For this tutorial, keep the default **Soil Zone** as 'Black' soil, and the default **Hardiness Zone** as '3b'.

 <br>

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure7.png" alt="Figure 7" width="950"/>
     <br>
-    <em>Figure 7: Multiple soil types might be available for a given region.</em>
+    <em>Figure 7: Multiple soil types may be available for a given region.</em>
 </p>

 <br>